Real-Serious-Games/C-Sharp-Promise/README.md

 - 27 Feb 2015: Released v1.1.0.0, this is a big update to implement the [Promises A+ Spec](https://promisesaplus.com/).
   - Breaking changes:
     - *ThenDo* has been renamed to *Then*.
     - *Done* no longer accepts a function, it is simply used to terminate a chain of promises.
-If you want to replicate *Done* just replaced it with *Then*.
+If you want to replicate *Done* replace it with *Then*.
 Currently, the new version of *Done* does nothing, in the future it will be used for propagating unhandled errors.

 ## Getting the DLL